awsdocs/amazon-emr-management-guide/doc_source/emr-ranger-plugins.md

 + Apache Ranger policies can include grant policies and deny policies to users and groups\.
 + Audit events are submitted to CloudWatch Logs\.

-### Installation of Service Definition<a name="emr-ranger-spark-install-servicedef"></a>
+### Installation of service definition<a name="emr-ranger-spark-install-servicedef"></a>

-The installation of EMR’s Apache Spark service definition requires the Ranger Admin server to be setup\.
-See [Set Up Ranger Admin Server](emr-ranger-admin.md)\.
+The installation of EMR's Apache Spark service definition requires the Ranger Admin server to be setup\.
+See [Set up Ranger Admin server](emr-ranger-admin.md)\.

 Follow these steps to install the Apache Spark service definition: